A protest in Moscow ahead of the 2019 regional elections in Russia. Photo credit: Wikimedia/Putnik (CC BY 4.0)

 Political scientist Ben Noble at University College London notes that the Kremlin has several “tools” to maintain power despite unpopularity, including: “Allowing United Russia politicians to run as independents to escape the ‘party of power’s’ toxic brand; blocking the registration of systemic and non-systemic opposition candidates; backing new parties that might capture narrow slivers of the electorate, but that can be relied upon to support the authorities if elected; three-day voting; allowing voting outside polling stations; electronic voting; pressure on opposition individuals and organizations, including law enforcement searches of their offices; and so on.”

 In 2005, Putin called the breakup of the Soviet Union the “greatest geopolitical catastrophe of the last century.”
 He reiterated those comments in 2018.
 To that end, he has sought to influence politics in the counties of the former Soviet Union – sometimes violently.
-For example, Russia invaded Georgia in 2008 and continues to occupy 1 fifth of its territory.
+For example, Russia invaded Georgia in 2008 and continues to occupy 20 percent of its territory.
 Russia is currently waging a war against Ukraine, after annexing Crimea.
 Meanwhile, Russia continues to perpetuate frozen conflicts, which sometimes go hot.
 Most recently, the previously-frozen conflict between Armenia and Azerbaijan reignited into a shooting war.

 Anton Troianovski, New York Times (October 7, 2020): Putin, Long the Sower of Instability, Is Now Surrounded by It